 Hip dysplasia refers to an abnormality in the joint caused by loose ligaments, muscles or connective tissue that normally maintain alignment.
 When the loosening develops, the head of the thigh bone and the socket of the pelvic bone do not have the smooth ball and joint movement intended.
 The bones often separate, a process known as subluxation.
 The shifting bones also commonly come in direct contact with each other and the friction causes abnormal deterioration.

-Dogs generally have normal hips at birth; however genetics and other contributing factors cause abnormal develop of the soft tissue surrounding the joint as the animal matures.
-The tissue loosening and bone damage creates the symptoms of dysplasia.
+Dogs generally have normal hips at birth; however, genetics and other contributing factors cause abnormal development of the soft tissue surrounding the joint as the animal matures.
+The tissue loosening and bone damage create the symptoms of dysplasia.
 The disorder may affect one or both hips.

 Hip Dysplasia Symptoms

 Symptoms of hip dysplasia vary from one dog to the next.
 Dogs may exhibit symptoms of hip dysplasia as young as five months of age.
 However, the condition may not appear until the animal reaches middle age or older.
 In the early stages of hip dysplasia, the dog often feels stiffness until moving or exercising.
 Animals might initially display abnormalities when walking or running.
 Some display bunny hopping.
 The pet commonly refrains from fully extending or flexing the rear legs because of discomfort, which might include going up and down stairs.

 Dogs with hip dysplasia frequently experience pain during or after physical activity or appear stiff when awakening in the morning.
 The animal may develop a limp or resist physical activity.
 The condition usually progresses until the animal loses mobility.
 When hip dysplasia becomes apparent in older dogs, owners may mistakenly believe that symptoms represent the normal aging process.

 - German Shepherds

 - Golden Retrievers